bensegal7/bensegal7.github.io/README.md

 # About me

 My name is Ben!
 I'm a data analyst with experience in SQL, R, and Excel.
-Most recently, I graduated from the University of New Hampshire's fulll-time MBA program, and am looking forward to finding my next role.
+Most recently, I graduated from the University of New Hampshire's full-time MBA program, and am looking forward to finding my next role.
 In my free time, I like to hike, camp, play video games, and train jiu-jitsu.

 # Projects